bennycode/gmail-email-purger/README.md

 ## What This Script Does

-This Python script connects to your Gmail account via IMAP and:
+This Python script connects to your Google Mail account via IMAP and:

 - **Deletes ALL emails** from every folder in your Gmail account
 - **Deletes ALL folders** (except system folders that can't be deleted)